blacklightpy/vaultofknowledge/Why aren't LEDs used as transmitters.md

 - Band-stop Filter: A filter that attenuates frequencies of a given range, usually used in a bandpass filter.
 It has two non-zero and non-infinite corner frequencies.
 The required attenuation maybe 20-120 dB higher than the passband attenuation, which is often 0 dB.
 - Stopband: The frequency range that is stopped by a band-stop filter.
 	- 1 decade away
-	- A decade is an interval of ten times, like an octave, which is twice the original frequency.
+	- A decade is a frequency interval of ten times, like an octave, which is twice the original frequency.
-	- 10 dB is 10 times
+	- 10 dB is 10 times the amplitude (or 1 B, to avoid the confusion.
+20 dB is 2B, and 100 times)
-	- So one decade is 20 dB.
+	- So one decade is 20 dB. away, because by signal theory, every frequency attenuated by x times will have a strength drop of 20log(X) dB, which is 20 dB for a decade.
 - Bandpass signal: The filtered signal after passing through a bandpass filter.
 - Lowpass Filter: A filter than only allows bands below a cut-off frequency to pass.
 - Lowpass signal: The filtered signal after passing through a lowpass filter.